EderRoger/how_software_works/chapter_2.md

 ## PASSWORDS ##

 * In computing, transforming something into a number in a specified range is called hashing, and the resulting number is called a hash code, hash value, or                         just plain hash.
 * Full Use of All Bits
 * No Reversibility
 * Avalanche

+ ### The MD5 Hash Function ###